 When you do this, you open up many more opportunities for people to access, use and share that knowledge.
 That type of knowledge, you can organise and search on.

-You could for example take all the market research reports you’ve done in the past, and store them in a research library.
+You could for example take all your past market research reports, and store them in a research library.

 Anyone looking for an answer in the future can look through these past answers for ideas and inspiration.